- Search The Registry

 The Reverend J. S. McCulloch was named the school's first principal, and Eliza B. Wallace was named the school's principal of female students.
-The new school was primarily a normal school which trained teachers but also operated an academy for the education of local children.
+The new school was primarily a normal school that trained teachers but also operated an academy for the education of local children.
 In 1877, the state designated the school a college, to the surprise of McCulloch, as few of the school's students were ready for a college-level curriculum.
 In 1890, the state designated the school the recipient of its Morrill Act funds for Blacks, with which the school established mechanical and agricultural departments.

 In 1980, eight buildings on the Knoxville College campus received recognition for having a role in minority education on the National Register of Historic Places as a historic district.
 Many of the earliest buildings were constructed using student labor, student-made bricks, and lumber donated by alumni.
 A slow period of decline began in the 1970s, and by 2015, the school had an enrollment of just 11 students.

 In May 2015, the College suspended classes until the Fall 2016 term in hopes of reorganizing.
 On May 17, 2018, the Tennessee Higher Education Commission approved Knoxville College reopening its doors and offering classes.
 On July 1, 2018, Knoxville College's website announced the resumption of enrolling students for the fall 2018 semester.
 Past alumni include Michael Eric Dyson and Ralph Wiley.